BLB&G Hosts "Stewards: The Crucial Role of the Institutional Investor Community" Seminar in London

 9:00 - 9:15 Welcome & Introduction

 The dominant view in economics has been that monetary policy and government should play only a minor role in economic life.
 Economic outcomes, it is claimed, are best left to the “invisible hand” of the market.
 After multiple waves of fraud-induced market collapses and investor losses, and mixed results from many states’ responses to the 2008 financial crisis, important questions remain for how and when markets and investors benefit from government intervention.
-This session will highlight the perennial debate, discussing how major economic historians and thinkers are currently reintroducing Keynes’ central insights to a new generation of economists, asserting that the omnipresence of uncertainty makes monetary policy and government essential – and often significant – features of any market economy.
+In this session, noted author Professor David Graeber will shed fresh light on the perennial debate, discussing how major economic historians and thinkers are currently reintroducing Keynes’ central insights to a new generation of economists, asserting that the omnipresence of uncertainty makes monetary policy and government essential – and often significant – features of any market economy.

 10:15 - 11:00 The Role and Responsibilities of Institutional Investors in the US and UK